MultiF95/Donaurebe-Checker-2.0/readme.md

 Create a Favorites-List to get a dedicated "FAVORITE" Push to the Pushbullet Channel.

-Set a minumum price of a product to get notified about expensive products seperately.
+Set a minumum price to get notified about expensive products seperately.

 ## Installation